addthis/fluxthis.io/docs/immutable-stores.md

-Within FluxThis, we follow the same philosophy; however, we add some restrictions to a generic store.
+Within FluxThis, we follow the same philosophy; however, with the Immutable Store we add some restrictions to help reduce code smell.

 ## Immutability Built-in